mohit-marathe/zetajs/README.md

 between these convenient JS argument values and the underlying Embind values works well.
 However, when such a method parameter is of generic `ANY` type, the conversion code needs to guess an appropriate UNO type based solely on the given JS argument value, which does not work well in all cases.
 But client code can always explicitly provide a JS Module.jsuno.Any object.
-One notable problematic case is UNO enum values, where the conversion code unfortunately cannot tell from the JS object alone what UNO enum type it belongs to; enum values passed as `ANY` values always need to be wrapped like `new Module.jsuno.Any(Module.uno_Type.Enum('com.sun.star.script.FinishReason'), Module.uno.com.sun.star.script.FinishReason.OK)`.

 ## Examples and test code